souvik-mndal/FrontEnd/README.md

 - It is **partially responsive**:
   - Works fine on desktops and tablets.
   - Minor layout issues may appear on smaller mobile devices (e.g., text overflow or image scaling).
-- Can be improved using media queries and flexible layouts for full responsiveness.

 ---